guildai/guild.ai/pages/scalars.md

 Guild detects scalars logged to TensorBoard summaries.

-If you log scalars to TensorBoars summaries, disable output scalar logging by setting `output-scalars` to ``off``.
+If you log scalars to TensorBoard summaries, disable output scalar logging by setting `output-scalars` to ``off``.

 ``` yaml